European Trip - 2001

 - I consider this train ride to be one of the most memorable.

-- Again, the first-class panorama cars are very comfortable, they are either 3 per row
+- Again, the first-class panorama cars were very comfortable.
+They were either 3 per row

 (two on one side of the isle, and one across) or 4 per row (two on each side of the isle),